 A child deserves to grow up in an environment that is healthy, safe, and nurturing.
 To meet this goal, families and caregivers should have access to public and private services that are comprehensive and collaborative.
-Further, recent system reforms and court-ordered changes, such as the Continuum of Care Reform (CCR) effort require collaboration between county child welfare services/foster care and mental health systems as well as other systems.
+Further, recent policy system reforms and court-ordered changes, such as those-proscribed in the Katie A. settlement the Continuum of Care Reform (CCR) effort require collaboration between county child welfare services/foster care and mental health systems as well as other systems.

-The existing approach to budgeting and funding child welfare services was established in the mid1980's.
+The existing approach to budgeting and funding child welfare services was established in the mid--1980's.
 Since that time, dramatic changes in child welfare policy have occurred, as well as significant demographic and societal changes, impacting the workload demands of the current system.
-2011 Realignment provides a mechanism that will help meet some of the current needs of the child welfare services system, but existing workload demands and continued pressure to expand services remain a concern without additional investments by the state and federal government.
+2011 Realignment provides a mechanism that will help meet the some of the current needs of the child welfare services system, but existing workload demands and regulations-continued pressure to expand services remain a concern without additional investments by the state and federal government.

-Further, court settlements (Katie A.) and policy changes (AB 12 Fostering Connections to Success Act of 2010 and AB 403, CCR) require close state/county collaboration with an emphasis on ensuring adequate ongoing funding that adapts to the needs of children who qualify.
+Further, recent court settlements (Katie A.) and policy changes (AB 12 Fostering Connections to Success Act of 2010 and AB 403, CCR ontinuum of Care Reform) require close state/county collaboration with an